TuanDao2002/TuanDao2002/README.md

 ### About Me :
 - :man_technologist: I am a Backend Developer from Vietnam.
-- :telescope: I’m contributing to frontend and backend for building web applications.
+- :telescope: I’m contributing to backend for building web applications.

 - :zap: In my free time, I read tech articles.